miertink/Gerber2nc/README.md

 The script is based on Matthias Wandel script: https://github.com/Matthias-Wandel/Gerber2nc

+Big thanks on GOOGLE GEMINI, who supported me a lot in the improvement of the scripts.

 The workflow is divided into two distinct stages: **Preparation** (`pcb_preparation_v2.py`) and **Machining** (`gerber2nc_v3.py`).